herjulf/contiki-160222/platform/avr-rss2/apps/sniffer/host/README.md

 Sniffer application host side
 =============================
-This a a Unix applications to link between the serial port having the sensor node connected and Wireshark or tcpdump.
+This a Unix application to link between the serial port having the sensor node connected and Wireshark or tcpdump.
 Enclosed is a modified wsbridge (See copyright i file) code to use the format used by sensniff.